stefanopini/simple-HigherHRNet/README.md

 This repository is built along the lines of the repository [*simple-HRNet*](https://github.com/stefanopini/simple-HRNet).
-Unfortunately, compared to HRNet, results and performance of HigherHRNet are quite disappointing: the network and the required post-processing are slower and the predictions look less precise.
+Unfortunately, compared to HRNet, results and performance of HigherHRNet are somewhat disappointing: the network and the required post-processing are slower and the predictions does not look more precise.
-Moreover, multiple posed are often predicted for the same person, requiring additional steps to filter out the redundant poses.
+Moreover, multiple skeletons are often predicted for the same person, requiring additional steps to filter out the redundant poses.
+On the other hand, being a bottom-up approach, HigherHRNet does not rely on any person detection algorithm like Yolo-v3 and can be used for person detection too.

 ### Examples